HigherOrderCO/Kind/DOCUMENTATION.md

 can't unbox, or add boxes, to a term by duplicating it.
 Stratified FM-Calc terms are strongly normalizing.
 Proof:

-- Define the level of a term as the amount of boxes surrounding it.
+- Define the level of a term as the number of boxes surrounding it.

 - Define the number of redex in a level by counting its reducible apps/dups.